8 min read

 You can have Apache Spark up and running on Kubernetes in just 5minutes.

-Today we will show how to get up and running with Apache Spark on Kubernetes.
-There are several ways to do this, but most of them are complex and require a lot of configurations.
-We will use Ilum because it will set up the whole cluster for us.
-In the future, we will compare the usage of the spark operator.
+Today, we will showcase how to get up and running with Apache Spark on K8s.
+There are many ways to do that, but most are complex and require several configurations.
+We will use Ilum since that will do all the cluster setup for us.
+In the next blog post, we will compare the usage with the Spark operator.

 Spark on Kubernetes with Ilum

-Ilum is a Kubernetes-native solution that makes it easy to deploy and manage Apache Spark clusters.
-It provides a simple API that makes it easy to define and manage Spark.
-It will handle all dependencies for you.
+Ilum is a free, modular data lakehouse to easily deploy and manage Apache Spark clusters.
+It has a simple API to define and manage Spark, it will handle all dependencies.
+It helps with the creation of your own managed spark.

-With Ilum, you can deploy Spark clusters in minutes, and get started running Spark applications immediately.
-Ilum makes it easy to scale Spark clusters up or down and to manage multiple Spark clusters from a single UI.
+With Ilum, you can deploy Spark clusters in minutes and get started immediately running Spark applications.
+Ilum allows you to easily scale out and in your Spark clusters, managing multiple Spark clusters from a single UI.

 Quick start

-We'll assume that you have a Kubernetes cluster up and running.
-If you don't, you can follow these instructions to set up a Kubernetes cluster on the minikube.
+We assume that you have a Kubernetes cluster up and running, just in case you don't, check out these instructions to set up a Kubernetes cluster on the minikube.
 Check how to install minikube.

 helm repo add ilum https://charts.ilum.cloud